caleywoods/fetch/README.md

+# Running

+`yarn install && yarn test`

+To make the records endpoint accessible for testing with Postman/Insomnia `node records/index.js`

 # Fetch

 At Ad Hoc, our front-end applications often exchange JSON data with various RESTful APIs.
 We use modern JavaScript